Vasectomy in Miami

 • It doesn’t affect your sex drive or ability to enjoy sex.
 You’ll still have erections and ejaculate, but your ejaculate won’t contain sperm.

-• You’ll need to use contraception for at least 8 to 12 weeks after the operation, because sperm will still be in the tubes leading to the penis.
-Some patients opt to bring in their 21st ejaculate after vasectomy for evaluation allowing them to not need to wait the minimum of 8 weeks.
+• You’ll need to use contraception for at least 8 to 12 weeks after the operation because sperm will still be in the tubes leading to the penis.
+Some patients opt to bring in their 21st ejaculate after a vasectomy for evaluation allowing them to not need to wait the minimum of 8 weeks.

-• Your scrotum may become bruised, swollen or painful – some men have ongoing pain in their testicles.
+• Your scrotum may become bruised, swollen, or painful – some men have ongoing pain in their testicles.

 • As with any surgery, there’s a small risk of infection and hematoma.